 The background for the project is shaped by two major concerns: societal concerns over young people’s health and body dissatisfaction, and concerns for curriculum renewal where a new cross curricular theme ‘Public Health and Life Skills’ (PHLS) is introduced in school.

 The ‘Literacies for Health and Life Skills’ (HLS) project aims to develop and implement a new didactic approach that will enable pre-service teachers to facilitate the development of young people’s health and life skills.
-The project will examine how pre-service teachers learn to teach different forms of critical literacies and how the teaching of these literacies at the lower secondary level might enhance pupils’ health and life skills.
+The project will examine how pre-service teachers learn to teach different forms of critical literacies.

-HLS proposes a practice-oriented collaboration project that directly intervenes in the new five-year teacher education programme for the lower secondary level (GLU 5–10).
+HLS proposes a practice-oriented collaboration project that directly intervenes in the new five-year teacher education program for the lower secondary level (GLU 5–10).

 Through our focus on a new cross-curricular theme introduced in schools, we will shed light on learning across school subjects.
 HLS will study new teaching methods and exploratory forms of teaching and learning.
 The project also addresses how variation in background factors and psychosocial environments affect young people’s health, well-being, and life skills.